ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 footprint changing ![image](https://github.com/user-attachments/assets/b347ac33-fa17-49bc-b84f-d6abda3d47e9)
-routing sucks 2 hrs and evwrfything is still a mess cretig custom footprint sucks bad i have to redo a lot of things
+routing sucks 2 hrs and evwrfything is still a mess cretig custom footprint sucks bad i have to redo a lot of things ok 86 eroors sall related to drc and the lettersd  creatwed for footprints